trick77/docker-observium/README.md

 ```

-## Documentation TODO's
+## TODO

 - [ ] Show how to use the entrypoint to add/remove/rename devices
 - [x] Explain the `__` and `___` in .env
 - [ ] Alerts have to be added manually and that there is no import mechanism, at least not in CE.
 Maybe provide a template?
 - [ ] Maybe provide a generate-env.sh to generate the basic settings?
 - [ ] Easy variable debugging using the Full Dump menu option in Observium's UI
-- [ ] Explain why there is no issues tab for this project
+- [x] Explain why there is no issues tab for this project
 - [x] Provide a Traefik example since those are somewhat hard to find
 - [x] Show how to create the required traefik network using `docker network traefik create` or something
 - [ ] Add a license
 - [ ] Restore instructions
 - [ ] Updating
+- [ ] SNMP client config including distro script
+- [ ] Unix agent client config with xinetd
 - [ ] Links to contributors/projects